felix-schneider/Hard-Rock-Racing/PROTOCOL.md

  "tiles":[TILE, ...]
 }
 ```
-The elements of tiles are Strings, and each is one of "straight", "finish",
+The elements of tiles take the following form:
-"turnleft", "turnright".
-Note that left and right assume the coordinate origin
+["straight"/"turnleft"/"turnright"/"finish", x, y]
-in the upper left.
+where x and y are the coordinates of the tile

 GAMESTATE
 ---------